flavienbwk/aws-terraform-ansible-kvm-hadoop/README.md

 This repo is for training purposes.
 If you use Cloud providers, only use KVM if you absolutely NEEDS TO.
 It asks for a more costly infrastructures, time-consuming instanciations, adds a layer of complexity already managed by Cloud providers (network, machines configuration) and as such is a burden to maintain.
 This architecture is only useful if you have big machines that must include strictly partitioned VMs.

-In this architecture, we need to setup a VPN server to connect all KVM guests so they can communicate.
+In this architecture, we will setup a VPN server to make all KVM guests communicate.
 This will allow us to make Hadoop nodes communicate through the VPN network.

 ## KVM in the Cloud